 For recurrent ankle sprains, the programme would aim to re-educate the joint sensors in the ankle, and strengthen up the supporting muscles around the ankle and lower leg.
 This in turn improves balance and co-ordination, making future ankle sprains less likely due to increased support.

-Whatever your injury, your Chiropractor will tailor your basic programme by selecting specific exercises to either increase your flexibility, or increase your muscle tone.
+Whatever your injury, your Chiropractor back pain will tailor your basic programme by selecting specific exercises to either increase your flexibility, or increase your muscle tone.

 The commitment to doing the exercises on a regular and continuing basis is key to chronic pain recovery and rehabilitation.
 Exercise programmes have been proven to prevent back pain and other joint pain but can only have a lasting effect when continued for a minimum of three months, or ideally adopted as a lifestyle.